 The decades of the 2000s and 2010s saw notable progress on women's rights in Western and Central Africa (see Figure 2).
 Some of this success might be attributed to the Protocol to the African Charter on Human and Peoples' Rights on the Rights of Women in Africa (the Maputo Protocol), which entered into force in 2005 and guarantees comprehensive rights to women.
 The African Women's Decade (AWD) on Grassroots Approach to Gender Equality and Women's Empowerment 2010-2020 could also have led to more recent reforms in the region.
 These campaigns may have worked by spurring the adoption of gender policies across the continent, and by mandating reporting requirements showing the extent of progress on these goals.
-Overall, Western and Central Africa economies have implemented 154 positive reforms and one negative reform (Mauritania) in the areas measured by Women, Business and the Law since 1970.
+Overall, Western and Central Africa economies have implemented 163 positive reforms and four negative reforms (Benin, Côte d'Ivoire, Mauritania, Togo) in the areas measured by Women, Business and the Law since 1970.